How to block unwanted emails?

 What is spam?

-How to avoid receiving spam emails?
+How can I avoid receiving unwanted emails?

-do not receive spam emails
+to not receive spam

 This article might interest you: 4 simple tips to secure your Gmail inbox

-block spam email
+block unwanted email

 How to block emails on Gmail?

-Via Web Browser
+Via the Web Browser

 2. Click on the three dots in the top right corner